-Recently, we were asked if we could lay out the expected table manners in Spain in our Q&A section.
-As this is a relatively subjective question, considering that Spain is famous for rarely following any rule, I’ve done my best to compile the top 12 table manners as I’ve experienced them in Spain.
-Mind you, all of these can be debated, and I encourage anyone to chime in with their experiences.
-Also check out my inspiration for this article from Notes from Spain.
+Recently, we were asked to expand upon customary table manners in Spain.
+As this is a relatively subjective question, considering that Spain is infamous for casting rules to the wayside, I’ve done my best to compile the top 12 table manners as I’ve experienced them in Spain.
+Mind you, these are not only debatable, but written with a loving tongue-in-cheek tone, so please read with a heavy grain of salt.

 In Spain, one never lets your hands drop under the table.
 Why?
 Well, rumor has it that your hands have a funny way of meandering to “unforeseen locations” when not exposed.
 Whether reaching for the seductive leg of your partner, or grabbing your trusty sidearm, one never knows what may occur in the nether regions.
 Therefore, the Spaniards have adopted the habit of leaving their hands on the table in perfect view of their fellow diners.
 (Flickr photo by hackdaddy)